UMMS-Biocore/debrowser/README.md

 (experiment) in the table represent.
 You can group multiple samples into one condition column.
 DESeq2 will compute the probability that a gene is differentially expressed (DE) for ALL genes in the table.
-It outputs both a nominal and a multiple hypothesis corrected p-value (padj) using a negative binomial distribution.
+It outputs both a nominal and a multiple hypothesis corrected p-adjusted (padj) value using a negative binomial distribution.

 ## Un-normalized counts